 “You cannot stop a divorce even if you do not agree.
 You hear so often “she’s the one wanted this, not me!” which is completely irrelevant,” McFarling says.
 “You have to move past that, accept the marriage is ending, and be level-headed.”
 The American Psychological Association (APA) puts it this way: “Try not to think of the breakup as a battle.”

-Compiling all your financial documents, ownership records, and other important papers is one of the most time-consuming (and important) parts of moving towards a divorce settlement.
+Compiling all your financial documents, ownership records, forms, and other important papers is one of the most time-consuming (and important) parts of moving towards a divorce settlement.
 It is also one of the ways that people can speed the process along and save themselves some money.